rockset/rockset-sqlalchemy/README.md

-# rockset_sqlalchemy
+## rockset-sqlalchemy
-This repo implements Python's dbapi spec and provides SQLAlchemy support on top of Rockset.
+This library implements Python's dbapi spec and provides SQLAlchemy support on top of Rockset.

+## Installation

+    pip3 install rockset-sqlalchemy

-# Development
+## Development
 Iterating on this library is very simple.

 All you need to do is run `sudo python3 setup.py develop` and hack away.